Aveline-art/website/CONTRIBUTING.md

 2. Click the green “New issue” button to view our issue templates.
 Feel free to read through them to get a sense of what is there.
 3. For your first issue, pick “My Very First Issue” and follow the on-screen instructions.
 4. Once you are done, click submit!
-5. After submitting, you will see the issue page.
+5. After submitting, you will see the page for your very first issue!
 In the corner, click assign yourself.

+Congratulations on creating and assigning your first issue!
+This issue represents the remaining steps in this contributing.md file.
+Go ahead and read through the issue.
+As you complete the rest of the steps in this file, be sure to check off your progress, and leave comments as needed if you are stuck anywhere.
+Now you can move onto the environmental setup.

 # Setting up the development environment
 ## Set up Docker

 Docker is the recommended approach to quickly getting started with local development.
 Docker helps create a local/offline version of the hackforla.org website on your computer so you can test out your code before submitting a pull request.

-The recommended installation method for your operating system can be found [here](https://docs.docker.com/install/). <sub><i>Feel free to reach out in the hfla slack channel if you have trouble installing docker on your system</i></sub>
+The recommended installation method for your operating system can be found [here](https://docs.docker.com/install/).
+Feel free to reach out in the hfla slack channel if you have trouble installing docker on your system.

 More on using Docker and the concepts of containerization: